rosenpass/rosenpass-website/content/en/about.md

 {{< blocks/lead color="light" >}}

-### Explain it to me like I'm five.
+### Explain it to me like I've just discovered computers.

 {{< /blocks/lead >}}

 {{< blocks/section color="white">}}

-Cryptographers are people who work on making your phone, tablet, or laptop more secure.
-They create calculations that are very complicated to undo.
-These calculations can be used to create locked locks, sealing messages, so they cannot be opened unless you have the key.
-These locks can be created by any computer; your phone, tablet or laptop is probably creating many of them right now.
+Cryptographers are people who work on making your phone, tablet, laptop, or just about any computer more secure.
+They create calculations that are very complicated to undo without a key.
+These calculations can be used to create closed locks, sealing messages, so they cannot be opened unless you have the key for them.
+These locks can be created by any computer.
+Your phone, tablet, or laptop is probably creating many of them right now.

-This technology has been working very well for years, but people are working to undo all the hard work: Some people are working to build a quantum computer; a special type of computer that can open these locks without the key.
-Quantum computers use properties of the smallest things that exist to perform calculations.
+This technology has been working very well for years, but people are working to undo all the hard work.
+Some people are working to build quantum computers, which are a special type of computer that can open these locks even without the key.
+Quantum computers take advantage of the properties of the smallest particles in existence to perform calculations that are too challenging for normal computers.
 Quantum computers are difficult to use and good at few things, but they happen to be very good at opening most of the locks created by cryptographers.

 There are many ways to create locks that cannot be opened by quantum computers.
 Cryptographers have been holding competitions to find out whose locks are the best.
 Some winners have been found, and now cryptographers are working hard to allow all computers to create these locks.
-When they are done, even quantum computers cannot break the locks your computer creates.
+When they are done, even quantum computers will not be able to break the locks that your computer creates.

 Rosenpass is a part of this effort.
-Our program allows another program called WireGuard to create safe locks.
-Rosenpass and WireGuard work together to protect network messages better than either could on their own.
+Our program allows another program called WireGuard to create safe locks, even against quantum computers.
+Rosenpass and WireGuard work together to better protect network messages better either could on their own.

 {{< /blocks/section >}}